microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 ### Setup Azure AI Studio Project and Hub

 Once you have set up a Jupyter notebook environment, navigate to the [AI Studio](ai.azure.com) to create your Azure AI project and the needed resources.
+A project is used to organize your work and allows you to collaborate with others.
+A hub provides the hosting environment for your projects.
+An Azure AI hub can be used across multiple projects.

 - Click on the **+ New Project** button.
 - Give your project a name and hit **Create a new hub**.
   - Fill out a name for your hub, choose your subscription, resource group, location
   - Hit **Create new AI Services**, and **Create new AI Search**.
   - Then, you can **Create a project**.
 - The hub will create an Azure Open AI, Azure Blob, and an AI Service resource for you once it is finished.
+Resources are different Azure  services you will use within the challenges.

 #### Deploy Azure OpenAI Models